dianabasilio/docker-example/README.md

 Volumes will survive even if container removed.
 - Created in general, it is not tied to any specific container.
 - Can be shared across containers.
+- REMEMBER to add volumes on dockercompose at the end.

 To list all volumes
 `docker volume ls`